8 Reasons Why Chickens Should Free-Range

 This post may contain affiliate links.
 See our Disclosure for more information.

 While there could be some debate about this, I feel that ultimately, free-ranged chickens are healthier.
-There are many factors that play into the health of a chicken, and both free-range and confined chickens can be healthy.
-However, there are certain aspects of free-ranging that promotes an overall increase in vitality and hardiness in a backyard flock.
+There are many factors that play into the health of a chicken.
+Both free-range and confined chickens can be healthy.
+However, there are certain aspects of free-ranging that promotes an overall increase in vitality and hardiness in a homestead flock.

 Some of the reasons I discuss later, such as exercise, a natural diet, increased nutrition, and happiness, all contribute to why free-range chickens are healthy.
 However, one factor that I want to focus on in this section is that free-range chickens can build up a wider range of immunity.

 When chickens free-range, they expose themselves to varies diseases, protozoa, bacteria, and parasites.
-Now, this can be detrimental if the chicken does not already have a healthy diet and is in fine health.
-A healthy chicken who is consuming a balanced diet will be able to slowly build up immunity to all of the diseases and parasites it encounters while free-ranging.
+Now, this can be detrimental if the chicken does not already have a healthy diet and a strong gut.
+A healthy chicken who is consuming a balanced diet will be able to slowly build up immunity to the diseases and parasites it encounters while free-ranging.

 This gradual build up of immunity enables the chicken to fight off diseases and keep parasite loads to a minimum.

 Free-ranging your flock offers an excellent source of daily stimulation!
-Chickens are smart creatures, and while they can do a pretty good job of self-entertaining themselves, sometimes that self entertainment can turn into bad behaviors.
+Chickens are smart creatures.
+While they can do a pretty good job of self-entertaining themselves, sometimes that self-entertainment can turn into bad behaviors.
 Free-ranging helps prevent bad boredom behaviors such as fighting, pecking, bullying, and cannibalism.

-Whether it be spring, summer, fall, or winter, any bit of free-ranging that my flock can get is helpful in preventing cabin fever.
+Whether it be spring, summer, fall, or winter, any bit of free-ranging that my flock can get is helpful in preventing boredom.
 It’s a great boredom buster that stimulates their brain and keeps my flock from focusing on other bad behaviors.

 If you have a rooster in your flock, free-ranging the flock is a great way to give the hens a break from his sometimes over-abundant attention.
 Hens who are bullies also tend to chill out when they have more space to roam and other things to focus on, such as looking for food.

 Free-range chickens are able to forage for their own natural diet.
 A lot of times, the amount of foraged food a flock can provide for itself is dependent on what breeds are present in the flock.
 Lighter chicken breeds are often more apt to forage for a majority of their diet if given the chance.
-Heavier breeds are less motivated to forage for their own food, but will still supplement their diet with whatever forage they can rustle up while free-ranging.
+Heavier breeds are less motivated to forage for their own food.
+But they will still supplement their diet with whatever forage they can rustle up while free-ranging.

 Providing your flock with the chance to forage for a natural diet puts their nutritional needs within their control.
-Of course, consider what forage is available for them to glean from, such as leafy wooded areas, grassy pasture areas, or wet swampy areas.
+Of course, consider what forage is available for them to glean from.
+Leafy wooded areas, grassy pasture areas, or wet swampy areas all provide different forage.
 Chickens can do a pretty good job at foraging for foods to meet their individual nutritional needs.
 Bugs and grubs can provide protein, wild seeds and nuts provide carbs and fat, and plants and grasses can provide vitamins and minerals.

-Free-ranging gives your flock the chance to eat free-choice foods and even consume a wider range of nutrients than what could be present in their regular formulated rations.
+Free-ranging gives your flock the chance to eat free-choice foods.
+It can also allow them to consume a wider range of nutrients than what could be present in their regular formulated rations.

-You have probably heard of studies that have been done relating to what a hen consumes and how nutritious her eggs are.
-Free-range chickens are known for having brighter, bigger yolks and their eggs are higher in beneficial nutrients like omega-3’s and lower in less desirable nutrients like cholesterol and fat.
+Free-range chickens are known for having brighter, bigger yolks.
+Their eggs are also higher in beneficial nutrients like omega-3’s, and lower in less desirable nutrients like cholesterol and fat.

 Foraging for food is an instinctual behavior for any kind of bird, chickens included.
 Even chickens who are confined will look for ways to forage for food.
 Free-ranging chickens is a great way to let their inner instincts shine through!